imagineLife/big-site/content/k8s/arch.md

 ## Worker Nodes
 - contain the container runtime, docker here
 - contain containers
+- run the kubelet && kube-proxy

 Minions.
 These host the container runtimes and containers.
 These have the kubelet agent on them, which is used to interact with the master node.

+### Worker Kubelets Manage Pod Resource Access
+When a pod requires access to `storage`, or `secrets`, or `configMaps`, kubelet makes the access happen.
+Kubelet also "talks to" the kube-apiserver for registering the pod's state.

+### Worker Kube Proxy Manages Networking
+Manages networking by using IpTables entries.
+Monitors services & endpoints wuth the userspace mode.

 ## Components
 Installing Kubernetes is installing some "components".